Officiel-TinkerThink/American-Roulette-Betting/README.md

 ## Acknowledgements :
-Thank you for Purwadhika for providing fascinating course\n Thank you also to all my fellow DTI Data Science Students
+   - Thank you for Purwadhika for providing fascinating course
+   - Thank you also to all my fellow DTI Data Science Students

 ## Contributors:
 This game created by Wahyu Bornok Augus Sinurat (github account: officiel_tinkerthink)